Cambridge Speechwriters’ & Business Communicators’ Conference 2020

 7.30pm – Conference Banquet

-Enjoy a three-course banquet in King’s College dining hall with wine.
+Enjoy a three-course banquet in Emmanuel College dining hall with wine.

-Contact us if you would like to enter the speaking competition for the Fred Metcalf Memorial Trophy
+You will have the chance to take part in our speaking competition for the Fred Metcalf Memorial Trophy

 Official Conference Close – 12.30pm